La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

 ### Special Cases

 Numbers are a special case in organization.
 Compounded digits after the first build up a multi-digit cardinal number, with a possible sign, exponent and decimal point.
-Quasidigits, which appear first, mean ``approximately'', ``at least'', and so on.
+Quasidigits, which appear first, mean approximately, at least, and so on.
 As a predicate a cardinal number means ``X1 is a set of N members, one of which is X2''.
-An ordinal number, cued by the quasidigit _``tr''_ , means ``X1 is N'th in list (_xy_) X2 starting at X3''.
+An ordinal number, cued by the quasidigit _tr_ , means ``X1 is N'th in list (_xy_) X2 starting at X3''.
 For example:

 >